nelsonmorais/azure-iot/README.md

 ## More details on how to use the scripts
 Create the `variables-local-only.azcli` (see details below), execute the `setup-bash-files.sh` and then the `create-all.azcli` to create all the resources.

 Comment parts of the `create-all.azcli` to avoid the creation of all the resources mentioned above.
-Note that further adjustments might be needed to other scripts to ensure that all dependincies are managed in this case.
+Note that further adjustments might be needed to other scripts to ensure that all dependencies are managed in this case.

 The `variables.azcli` is where all the variables are defined.
 Among others this script specifies the names of all the resources that will be created and these can be adjusted if needed.